joao-viterbo-vieira/saad/README.md

 # Extended Capacity Warehouse Location Problem

-This repository contains multiple approaches (Linear Programming, Constraint Programming) to solve the Capacitated Warehouse Location Problem using:
+This repository contains multiple approaches (Mixed Integer Programming, Constraint Programming) to solve the Capacitated Warehouse Location Problem using:
-- OR-Tools (CBC solver)
+- OR-Tools (CBC solver, CP-SAT solver)
 - DOcplex (CPLEX solver)
 - Python scripts for data management and solver integrations

 ## Folder Structure

-- **OR-tools_LP_MIP/**
+- **OR-tools_MIP_CP/**
-  - LP_V5.py: Linear optimization with OR-Tools
+  - MIP_V5.py: Mixed Integer Programming with OR-Tools
   - CP_V5.py: Constraint programming with OR-Tools CP-SAT

   It is possible to enable or disable only these 3 constraints: `minimum_capacity_usage`, `prohibited_pairs`, and `dependent_warehouses`.
   Ensure that all data directories used in the code are configured to point to the data folder within the project directory.

-- **DOcplex_LP_MIP/**
+- **DOcplex_MIP_CP/**
-  - cplex_LP_model.py: Linear optimization with DOcplex
+  - cplex_MIP_model.py: Mixed Integer Programming with DOcplex
   - cplex_CP_model.py: Constraint programming with DOcplex CP

   Ensure that all data directories used in the code are configured to point to the data folder within the project directory.